CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 		style="aspect-ratio:4/3;border-radius:0.5rem;margin-bottom:0.5rem"
 		>
 	</div>
-<p style="font-size:80%;padding:0;color:#6d6c6c;"><strong>Impossible to Replicate</strong> To get from A to B in question 5 of <i>The Impossible Quiz</i>, the player has to completely disengage with the systems of the game and move their mouse around the outside of its window - a joke that incidentally did not translate to mobile ports on account of touchscreens.
+<p style="font-size:80%;padding:0;color:#6d6c6c;"><strong>Impossible to Replicate</strong> To get from A to B in question 5 of <i>The Impossible Quiz</i>, the player has to completely disengage with the systems of the game and move their cursor around the outside of its window - a joke that incidentally did not translate to mobile ports on account of touchscreens.
 The medium is the message, eh?</p>
 </div>

 ## Emergent Humour and Systems Suspense